lucyzhao1997/PersonalWeb/README.md

 # PersonalWeb
-You are find the Site through the link https://lucyzhao1997.github.io/PersonalWeb/
+You can find the site through the link https://lucyzhao1997.github.io/PersonalWeb/